xframes-project/xframes-website/src/pages/technologies-used.md

 #### GNATcoll

 [GNATcoll](https://github.com/AdaCore/gnatcoll-core) is a set of open-source Ada libraries providing a wide range of utilities and functionality.
 XFrames currently uses only the [JSON](https://docs.adacore.com/live/wave/gnatcoll-core/html/gnatcoll-core_ug/json.html) module for handling JSON data.

+### OCaml

+Find out more about [XFrames for OCaml](https://github.com/xframes-project/xframes-ocaml).

+#### ctypes

+[Ctypes](https://github.com/yallop/ocaml-ctypes) is an OCaml library that simplifies binding to C libraries without writing C code.
+It provides combinators for describing C types such as integers, arrays, structs, and functions.
+With ctypes, you can easily bind to C functions directly in OCaml, making it an ideal tool for interfacing with existing C libraries or creating custom bindings.

+#### yojson

+[Yojson](https://github.com/ocaml-community/yojson) is a fast and flexible OCaml library for working with JSON data.
+It provides efficient parsing, pretty printing, and manipulation of JSON, supporting both JSON encoding and decoding with minimal overhead.
+With its simple API and strong type safety, Yojson is a popular choice for handling JSON in OCaml projects.